trevorhere/reddit_thread_messenger/readme.md

    - Run `npm install` to install required dependencies.

 5. **Run the Application**
-   - Execute `npm start` to run the application.
+   - Execute `node index.js` to run the application and send one set of messages.
    - The program will retrieve usernames from the specified thread and send them the message.

 ## Example